ros2/design/articles/intraprocess_communication.md

 The last one will receive ownership of the published message, thus saving a copy.

 If none of the `Subscription`s want ownership of the message, `0` copies are required.
-It is possible to convert the message into a `std::shared_ptr<MessageT> msg` and to add it to every buffer.
+It is possible to convert the message into a `std::shared_ptr<const MessageT> msg` and to add it to every buffer.

 If there is 1 `Subscription` that does not want ownership while the others want it, the situation is equivalent to the case of everyone requesting ownership:`N-1` copies of the message are required.
 As before the last `Subscription` will receive ownership.